ahojjasomalex/IMS/README.md

-# Modelling and Simulation scholl project
+# Modelling and Simulation school project
 2022/23 project developed by Alex Bazo and Marek Danco.
 Project models 6 months in a pottery workshop.

 ## Prerequisites